 Ten out-of-hospital primary births must occur within the last three years.
 All clinicals must occur within ten years.

 Minimal time frames for clinical education must span at least two years.
 [Further details for MEAC programs will be forthcoming.]

 The Candidate Information Booklet (CIB) is a comprehensive guide to all aspects of the certification process.
 It is recommended that all candidates have a copy of the CIB as they move through the process of documentation of experience, knowledge and skills.

 The CIB also contains information on the NARM Skills and Written Exams, including test specifications and textbook lists.
 A paper copy can be ordered through the applications department or you can simply download an electronic copy.

 Delayed Application for CPM after Graduation

 MEAC graduates are expected to apply for NARM Certification within three years of graduation.
+They must meet the eligibility requirements that are current at the time of application.
 If application for certification is made after this time, NARM will require documentation of ten (10) primary births, twenty-five (25) hours of continuing education, and five (5) hours of peer review within the three (3) years prior to the application submission.
 Form available upon request.

 MEAC Students – Early Testing

 The NARM board has recently initiated a new policy to allow students who are in their last semester of a MEAC program to take the NARM Written Examination prior to graduation.
 This policy has been created due to the many school graduates who need to pass the NARM Written Examination in order to receive their state midwifery license, but who graduate several months before the regular NARM test dates thus delaying their ability to get their license well past their graduation date.